KyleNeece/KyleNeece.github.io/content/0_The Multiverse/Player Characters/UVM Characters/Campaign 1 --> 8 player/Monkey (Alex).md

 Monkey is a level 8 Riverback Wukong Dog and Hound Pugilist

 **Unique abilities:**

-**Spiritual hound transformation**
-	Spiritual hound transformation: As an action, you can spend all of your Moxie Points to take on a new form.
+- **Spiritual hound transformation:** As an action, you can spend all of your Moxie Points to take on a new form.
 Your Hound becomes an incorporeal spirit and is absorbed into Alex's soul temporarily.
 Alex's hair turns smoke grey and gold, his eyes turn red and his body steams
 	- For one minute you gain the following benefits:
 		- Advantage on all attack rolls and strength checks
 		- A bonus to all saving throws equal to strength modifier
 		- Can use moxie abilities without spending moxie points and you gain an additional bonus action that can only be used for moxie features
-			- After it ends, gain 2 levels of exhaustion and the dog re-appears
+After it ends, gain 2 levels of exhaustion and the dog re-appears

 **Magic items**
 - [[Fist and Collar]]